revilowaldow/IDRotF-Obsidian/Session Notes/2025/10 25 - Session 31.md

 	black pearl 500gp
 	a peridot carved in the shape of a leaf worth 300gp

+Cash:
+	352cp
+	181sp
+	550 sp
+	72gp
+	221gp
+	150 gp

 ornate looking wand
 	Skull shaped with vertebrae handle
 	evocation
-	Replica of wand of orcus - torch
+	Replica of wand of Orcus - torch

+Going to run an auction in the Town Hall for the jewellery quarter business owners